stuttgart-things/install-configure-vault/README.md

 20210113     Marcel Zapf    Readme update
-20210120     Marcel Zapf    Move container vars to defaults for better freze collections version 20210127     Marcel Zapf    ID for the CA certificate added to support more Vault CAs
+20210120     Marcel Zapf    Move container vars to defaults for better freze collections version 20210127     Marcel Zapf    ID for the CA certificate added to support more Vault CAs 20210205     Marcel Zapf    Added feature to delete a secret
 ```

 License